[[caption-width-right:331:That should read "The ultimate [[TheBluesBrothers car chase movie]] without JohnBelushi", but we'll let it slide.]]

 Does Kowalski evade the police and make it through the roadblock?
 Does he make it to San Francisco?
 We won't spoil that...

 Was [[TheRemake remade]] in 1997 as a MadeForTVMovie starring Creator/ViggoMortensen, [[BeverlyHills90210 Jason Priestley]] and KeithDavid.
 Many of the characters are heavily changed; in the remake, Kowalski (who now has a first name, Jimmy) is a GulfWar vet trying to get to his pregnant wife in Idaho, while the DJ is now a right-wing shock jock named "The Voice" who views Kowalski's race home against the police as a battle against government oppression.
-It was not particularly well-received by fans of the original or by critics.

 See also ''Film/EasyRider'' and ''Film/TwoLaneBlacktop'', two other counter-culture road films from the same era.